agravier/crdt-study/README.md

 ### LWW-element-graph design

-The LWW-element-graph is not defined in the INRIA paper, but as its name indicates, it is a CR graph in which operations are logically totally ordered by their timestamp.
+The LWW-element-graph is not defined in the INRIA paper, but as its name indicates, it is a conflict-free replicated graph in which operations are logically totally ordered by their timestamp.
 Here, we only consider the simple case of undirected graphs.

 Mathematically, graphs are defined by two sets: the vertices, and the edges connecting them.
 The semantics of a series of vertex and edge additions and